 Why choose one over the other?
 It’s just personal preference.

 Low-dose progesterone IUD.
-A levonorgestrel intrauterine device (made by Mirena, Kyleena, Skyla, and Liletta) is a type of birth control that is inserted into your cervix and prevents your uterine lining from thickening up enough to allow pregnancy.
+A levonorgestrel intrauterine device (made by Mirena, Kyleena, Skyla, and Liletta) is a type of birth control that is inserted into your uterus and prevents your uterine lining from thickening up enough to allow pregnancy.
 That is also why it lightens periods, which are the monthly shedding of that lining.
 With an IUD, some women end up with no periods at all.
+This is a solid option if heavy bleeding is one of your main issues.

 Low-dose oral birth control.
 There are many FDA-approved options with just progesterone, so your menopause physician can go over the pros and cons of each to find the type that best suits your symptoms.